 Broad Ocean Area: This species is likely to occur in the Action Area seasonally.
 Minke whales are known to occur near the Hawaiian Islands (approximately October - April); however, no abundance estimates are available for this area (Carretta et al. 2014).
-Minke whales were also detected on surveys conducted between the Hawaiian Islands and Guam via Wake Island (PIFSC 2010a, PIFSC 2010b).
+Minke whales were also detected on surveys conducted between the Hawaiian Islands and Guam via Wake Island (Pacific Island Fisheries Science Center [PIFSC] 2010a, PIFSC 2010b).
 One minke whale was sighted on a January/February 2010 cruise (PIFSC 2010a), and there were 23 acoustic detections of the species on the April/May 2010 cruise (PIFSC 2010b).
+In the eastern Pacific, minke whales are known to occur year-round off the coast of California, Oregon, and Washington where the minimum population estimate is 369 whales (Carretta et al. 2016).